tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 ### **6.3.5.
 Stripe Configuration & Connection**

 - **Task :** Obtain all relevant settings and keys for online payments on project site
+- **Finding:** Stripe payment intend will only be created if the target amount is greater than 0.50 € (As I have cheaper items in my project, minimum orer and defensive programming was used) - *( Appendix 71 )* and data passed back from the webhook are always in string type.
+As for customer satisfaction and complaints, I wanted to make sure that I know what orders (invoices) were created by `views.py` and which were created by `webhook_handler.py` - invoice created by webhook has "WH" in header of invoice
 - **Method :**
   - Navigate to [Stripe](https://stripe.com/)
   - Create an account and login